Shore, Cape Regional hoping for federal funding help after Thursday meeting

-Shore Medical Center and Cape Regional Medical Center are hopeful a Thursday meeting with federal officials will convince the federal government to include them in funding for hospitals most affected by the COVID-19 pandemic.
+Shore Medical Center and Cape Regional Medical Center are hopeful a Thursday meeting will convince the federal government to include them in funding for hospitals most affected by the COVID-19 pandemic.

 Yet they got no funding from the U.S. Department of Health and Human Services’ recent awarding of $12 billion in high-impact area funding.
 It went to 395 hospitals that provided inpatient care for 100 or more COVID-19 patients through April 10.
 AtlantiCare Regional Medical Center, by contrast, received $26 million.